THz ISAC: A Physical-Layer Perspective of Terahertz Integrated Sensing and Communication: Signal Processing for THz ISAC

 Sensing and communication can fully share the hardware and signal processing modules when jointly design the ISAC transmit waveform, which thereby reduce power consumption and signal processing complexity.
 OFDM is a potential ISAC waveform, since it has good compatibility with 4G and 5G standards.
 However, OFDM waveform inherently suffers from a high PAPR and might induce undesirable clipping distortions in THz PAs~\cite{mao2022waveform}.
 Meanwhile, the Doppler shifts are difficult to handle in the time-frequency domain, while Doppler effects become stronger at THz frequencies.

 When it comes to the single-carrier counterpart, DFT-s-OFDM and its variants are regarded as more potential candidate waveforms for THz ISAC, thanks to their low PAPR compared with multi-carrier waveforms.
-DFT-s-OFDM data signals present Gaussian randomness in the frequency domain, which causes severe noise amplification in point-wise division in classical OFDM sensing.
+DFT-s-OFDM data signals present Gaussian randomness in the frequency domain, which causes severe noise amplification in point-wise division of OFDM sensing~\cite{wu2022flexible}.
 Thus, constant-enveloped pilot signals can be employed to conduct sensing parameter estimation.

-By contrast, OTFS modulation can deal with Doppler effects and conveniently accommodate the channel dynamics in the delay-Doppler domain~\cite{wei2021otfs}.
-Nevertheless, the PAPR of OTFS is still not satisfactory considering THz power amplifiers and the receiver processing complexity of OTFS remains a pivotal issue.
+By contrast, orthogonal time frequency space (OTFS) modulation can deal with Doppler effects and conveniently accommodate the channel dynamics in the delay-Doppler domain~\cite{wei2021otfs}.
+Nevertheless, the PAPR of OTFS is still not satisfactory considering THz PAs and the receiver processing complexity of OTFS remains a pivotal issue.
 Recently, a DFT spread OTFS (DFT-s-OTFS) waveform is proposed in~\cite{wu2022dftsotfs} to reduce the PAPR of OTFS, by developing a DFT precoding operation on the information symbols along the Doppler axis.
-In addition, multiuser multiplexing in OTFS may result in multi-user interference and increase detection complexity, while time-frequency domain signal is multiuser interference-free, which enables flexible multiuser multiplexing in OFDM.

 In Table~\ref{tab:waveform}, the aforementioned THz ISAC waveforms are compared in terms of the PAPR, guard interval design, pilot overhead, out-of-band emission, and detection complexity.